 Did she forget to click “save” when she entered her phone number?
 Did she purposefully not put in her number and I just misread all these signs of blossoming friendship?
 I know I saved mine in her phone — perhaps she would message me?

 Three years later, she never has and I still don’t know what happened.
 Is this was it feels like to be ghosted after a date?

 Girl crushes with “real” people are, without question, a bit more emotionally fraught and challenging to navigate because there really is some potential to develop a friendship — and also have your platonic-heart broken.

-My sister and I both share a deep girl-crush-love for (Goddess Incarnate) Jessica Chastain, who — aside from being absolutely stunning and a Meryl Streep-level actor — loves animals, actually practices what she preaches, and her Manhattan apartment is to die for.
+It’s far safer to crush on celebrities, I say.
+Currently, for me, it’s all about (Goddess Incarnate) Jessica Chastain, who — aside from being a stunner and Meryl Streep-level actor — loves animals, practices what she preaches, and her Manhattan apartment is to die for.
 (The fact that she owns decor items once belonging to Lauren Bacall — my sister’s and my earliest girl crush — really solidified our love for her.)

 YouTuber Jenna Marbles kinda nails it when she sums up the “three tiers of girl crushes” straight women commonly have:

 First level girl crush is, “I love you” like “I wanna be your best friend.” […]